nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Sort tasks in ascending order of their dates.
 By sorting tasks you can easily see upcoming deadlines and decide which tasks to prioritise.

+* If you sort in the `home` tab, the tasks in the other tabs will also be sorted.

 Format: `sort`